 - A potential employer as part of the hiring process

-It’s hard to predict exactly how a credit rating will change.
+It’s hard to predict exactly how your credit rating will change.
 Lenders and credit agencies don’t share their calculation methods with the public.

 - Paying the balance owing on time and in full

-- Trying to keep the credit you use at below 35% of the total available to you
+- Trying to keep the credit you use below 35% of the total available to you

 - Limiting the number of times you apply for credit